BienveillanceMax/ARCOS/ARCOS/docker/README.md

 ```

 **What this command does:**
 *   `--build`: This flag tells Docker Compose to first build the `arcos-app` image using the `Dockerfile`.
-It will download the base Java image, install Piper, copy your application code, and compile it with Maven.
+It will download the base Java image, install Piper, copy the application's code, and compile it with Maven.
 This only needs to be done the first time or when you change the application code.
 *   `up`: This command starts all the services defined in the `docker-compose.yml` file (`arcos-app` and `qdrant`).

 The application should now be running.
 You can view the logs for all services in your terminal.
 To stop the application, press `Ctrl+C`.
 To run it in the background in the future, you can use `sudo docker compose up -d`.

 This completes the containerized deployment process.

+WARNING: You'll still have to connect with Oauth2 to google (to access the calendar functionalities).